 University of KwaZulu-Natal

-Wellington’s doctoral research explores the intersection of community-based rehabilitation programmes and mental health recovery, with the goal of developing a sustainable framework to enhance psychosocial support and reintegration for individuals living with severe mental illness in Zimbabwe.
+His doctoral research focuses on the intersection of community-based rehabilitation programmes and mental health recovery, with the overarching goal of developing a sustainable, culturally responsive and contextually grounded framework to strengthen psychosocial support, continuity of care and social reintegration for individuals living with severe mental illness in Zimbabwe.
+Through this work, Wellington aims to contribute to policy-relevant, scalable models of mental health care that bridge institutional, community, and public mental health systems.

 Supervisors: